 Name Bits Address Cof.
-MOD 32 0x08 R/W
+MOD 24 0x08 R/W

 The MOD register contains the most recent modulator data output and is updated at a DMCLK rate.
 The default value corresponds to an equivalent input of 0V on all ADCs.
 Each bit in this register corresponds to one comparator output on one of the channels.
-The MOD register is the only one to have a 32-bit format.
 Do not write to this register to ensure the accuracy of each ADC.